Ninetalesgh/dndcampaign/vault/dm/item_info.md

 ## Throw Grenade
 When you take the Attack Action, you can replace one of your attacks with throwing the grenade.
 You can throw anywhere within range 4 + STR of yourself.
-All creatures within the stated effect range are affected and must take a DEX Save (DC 8 + your DEX + your PB), suffering the effect according to the result of the Save.
+All creatures within the stated effect range are affected and must take a DEX Save against your DC, suffering the effect according to the result of the Save.
 Objects always fail their DEX Save.

 ## Ship Info
 - **Speed**: A ship sailing against a strong wind moves at half speed.
 In a dead calm (no wind), waterborne ships can't move under sail and must be rowed.
 Keelboats and Rowboats are used on lakes and rivers.
 If going downstream, add the speed of the current (typically 3 miles per hour) to the speed of the vehicle.
 These vehicles can't be rowed against any significant current, but they can be pulled upstream by draft animals on the shores.
 A Rowboat can be carried and weighs 50 kg.